ilmanzo/q2boot/TESTING.md

-# Testing Documentation for QBoot
+# Testing Documentation for Q2Boot

-This document describes the comprehensive testing strategy and suite for QBoot, a QEMU VM launcher written in Go.
+This document describes the comprehensive testing strategy and suite for Q2Boot, a QEMU VM launcher written in Go.

 ## Overview

-QBoot includes a robust testing framework that covers:
+Q2Boot includes a robust testing framework that covers:

 - **Unit Tests**: Individual function and method testing
 - **Integration Tests**: Full workflow testing